James E. Chaney

-James Eucene Chaney (March 16, 1885 – August 21, 1967) was a senior United States Army officer.
+James Eugene Chaney (March 16, 1885 – August 21, 1967) was a senior United States Army officer.
 He served in both World War I and World War II.

 Early life

-James Eucene Chaney was born in Chaneyville, Maryland.
+Chaney was born in Chaneyville, Maryland.
 He studied at public schools in Dunkirk, Maryland, and for three years at Baltimore City College.
 He was then appointed to United States Military Academy by Senator Louis E. McComas.
 Chaney entered the academy with his class on June 16, 1904.
 Alongside his studies Chaney engaged in extra-curricular activities.
 Chaney was a hop manager, played polo and worked up to the status of Cadet Captain.
-He graduated from the academy on February 14, 1908 and was appointed as a second lieutenant in the infantry.
+He graduated from the academy on February 14, 1908, and was appointed as a second lieutenant in the infantry.

 Military career

 Upon graduation, Chaney was assigned back to West Point to supervise the training of the new Fourth Class which entered the academy on March 2, 1908.
 In February 1910, Chaney served with his first regiment, the 9th infantry based at Fort Sam Houston in Texas.
 He was subsequently detached for service in Europe, Africa and Asia up to July 1910.

 Chaney re-joined his regiment at Iloilo in the Philippines, serving there until June 1912.
 He then returned to West Point at an instructor in modern languages up to July 1914.
 In September 1914 he was based at the Presidio of San Francisco with the 30th infantry before being ordered to Hawaii in December.
 Serving with the 25th infantry at Schofield Barracks until September 1917, he was then detailed to the Air Service and returned to the United States.

 Chaney was first stationed until November 1917 at Chanute Field, Illinois.
-He then was then appointed commandant of the School of Military Aeronautics in Columbus, Ohiom up until June 1918.
+He then was then appointed commandant of the School of Military Aeronautics in Columbus, Ohio up until June 1918.
 He then moved on to be executive officer of the Operations Section at the Office of the Director of Military Aeronautics in Washington D.C. up until August 1918.